-- (c) In relation to the revegetation and rehabilitation of areas pursuant to condition 12 of this Permit: - (i) a copy of each Revegetation Plan provided to the CEO in accordance with condition 12(c) of this Permit; - (ii) the location of any area revegetated and rehabilitated, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; - (iii) a description of the revegetation and rehabilitation activities undertaken; and - (iv) the size of the area revegetated and rehabilitated (in hectares). - (d) In relation to the control of weeds, dieback and other pathogens pursuant to condition 13 of this Permit: - (i) a copy of any dieback management plan prepared in accordance with condition 13(a)(iii) of this Permit; and - (ii) for any pathogen other than dieback, the appropriate steps taken in accordance with condition 13 of this Permit. - (e) In relation to each offset implemented pursuant to Part V of this Permit: - (i) a copy of each offset proposal approved by the CEO in accordance with condition 14(b) of this Permit; - (ii) the location of any offset implemented, recorded using a Global Positioning System (GPS) unit set to Geocentric Datum Australia 1994 (GDA94), expressing the geographical coordinates in Eastings and Northings; - (iii) a description of each offset implemented; and - (iv) the size of the area of each offset (in hectares).
+- (b) in relation to the revegetation and rehabilitation of areas: - (i) a copy of each Revegetation Plan provided to the CEO in accordance with condition 11(c); - (ii) a map showing the location of any area revegetated and rehabilitated in accordance with condition 11, recorded in an ESRI Shapefile; - (iii) a description of the revegetation and rehabilitation activities undertaken pursuant to condition 11; and - (iv) the size of the area revegetated and rehabilitated (in hectares); - (c) in relation to each offset implemented: - (i) a copy of each offset proposal approved by the CEO in accordance with condition 13(b); - (ii) a map showing the location of any offset implemented pursuant to condition 13, recorded in an ESRI Shapefile; - (iii) a description of the offset activities undertaken pursuant to condition 13; and - (iv) the size of the area of the offset (in hectares); - (d) in relation to each management strategy implemented: - (i) a copy of each management strategy approved by the CEO in accordance with condition 10(b); - (ii) a map showing the location of any area to which a management strategy has been applied in accordance with condition 10, recorded in an ESRI Shapefile; - (iii) a description of the management strategy activities undertaken pursuant to condition 10; and - (iv) the size of the area to which the management strategy was applied (in hectares); - (e) in relation to the control of weeds, dieback and other pathogens: - (i) a copy of any management plan prepared in accordance with condition 12(a)(iii); and - (ii) for any pathogen other than dieback, the appropriate steps taken in accordance with condition 12(b).

-18. Reporting
+17. Reporting

-- (a) The Permit Holder must provide to the CEO, on or before 30 June of each year, a written report of activities done by the Permit Holder under this Permit between 1 January and 31 December of the preceding year. - (b) The report must set out the records required to be maintained pursuant to condition 17 of this Permit, except for those records relating to cleared areas of less than 0.5 hectares that: - (i) are not located in an ESA; - (ii) do not require an offset to be implemented; and - (iii) are not at variance or not likely to be at variance with all of the clearing principles.
+- (a) The permit holder must provide to the CEO, on or before 30 June of each year, a written report of activities done by the permit holder under this Permit between 1 January and 31 December of the preceding year. - (b) The report must set out the records required to be maintained pursuant to condition 16 of this Permit, except for those records relating to cleared areas of less than 0.5 hectares that: - (i) are not located in an ESA; - (ii) do not require an offset to be implemented; and - (iii) are not at variance with the clearing principles.

-19. Internal auditing
+18. Internal auditing

-- (a) The Permit Holder must conduct internal environmental audits for areas specified in condition 19(c) of this Permit to determine the Permit Holder's compliance with the conditions of this Permit, with particular emphasis on: - (i) the location and extent of native vegetation cleared; - (ii) the implementation status of any offsets imposed; - (iii) the effectiveness of any management strategies implemented; and - (iv) the implementation status of any revegetation or rehabilitation undertaken. - (b) The Permit Holder must conduct its first internal environmental audit within 6 months of the date of this Permit.
-Subsequent internal environmental audits must be conducted annually.
+- (a) The permit holder must conduct internal environmental audits for areas specified in condition 18(c) to determine the permit holder's compliance with the conditions of this Permit, with particular emphasis on: - (i) the location and extent of native vegetation cleared; - (ii) the implementation status of any offsets imposed; - (iii) the effectiveness of any management strategies implemented; and - (iv) the implementation status of any revegetation or rehabilitation undertaken.

-- (c) The areas to be audited under condition 19(a) of this Permit must be selected by the auditor using a structured and documented risk-based selection framework, and must include at least one cleared area in each bioregion in which clearing has been done under this Permit within the previous 12 months. - (d) The Permit Holder must provide written reports of the internal environmental audits conducted pursuant to this condition 19 of this Permit to the CEO on or before 30 December of each year for the term of this Permit, which reports must include details of steps taken by the Permit Holder to address any non-compliance with conditions of this Permit.
+- (b) The permit holder must conduct its first internal environmental audit within 6 months of the date of this Permit.
+Subsequent internal environmental audits must be conducted annually. - (c) The areas to be audited under condition 18(a) must be selected by the auditor using a structured and documented risk-based selection framework, and must include at least one cleared area in each region in which clearing has been done under this Permit within the previous 12 months. - (d) The permit holder must provide written reports of the internal environmental audits conducted pursuant to this condition 18 to the CEO on or before 30 December of each year for the term of this Permit, which reports must include details of steps taken by the permit holder to address any non-compliance with conditions of this Permit.

-20. External auditing
+19. External auditing